 - Follow up on lab and imaging appointments and orders: Our lab specialists and nurses work diligently to follow up on any lab tests, imaging tests or other procedures ordered by our doctors.

 - Provide care that is based on the best medical evidence for prevention, diagnosis and treatment: We will strive to stay up to date on the latest evidence and expert recommendations for well-child care as well as disease or illness management.
 We will accomplish this through many different types of continuing medical education including attending conferences, reading journals and consulting expert sources at the time we are delivering care to your child.
 You may notice that your doctor, nurse and medical assistant may do things differently from previous visits based on changes in medical evidence.
 We will do everything we can to inform you of the evidence behind such changes.

 - Support patient and family self-management of general health and chronic illnesses: While the care we deliver is certainly vital to your child’s health, equally important is the self-management that will occur once you leave our office and care for your child at home.
-Whether we are helping you prevent illness and injury through counseling on healthy lifestyles and behaviors at well-child checks or providing instructions or an action plan to manage a chronic illness, we want to give you and all of our families the tools needed to maximize health at home.
+Whether we are helping you prevent illness and injury through counseling on healthy lifestyles and behaviors at well-child checks or providing instructions or an action plan to manage a chronic illness, we want to give you and all our families the tools needed to maximize health at home.

 The main goal in working for Medical Home recognition is to improve and maximize the care we provide your child.
 A Patient Centered Medical Home is a partnership between the care team and the family.
 We will do everything we can to give your child excellent care, and we ask that you treat us as the central hub for your child’s healthcare and keep us updated on any changes in your child’s health.
-We hope you will view Pediatrics East as your child’s medical home.
+We hope you will view Physicians to Children as your child’s medical home.